prohrpk/code-challenge/README.md

 ![Logo](http://www.prohrpk.com/wp-content/uploads/2016/10/ProHR-Logo.png)
 ## Developer Challenge

+This is a test for shortlisted candidates.
+All those qualifying the test shall be called in for an Interview.
 The objective of this challenge is to hit an endpoint containing the list of jobs and perform some actions on the result.
 The challenge must be solved in NodeJs or Javascript .

 ## Requirements and Output